SoumyoTHEPHYSICIST/Symbolic-Code-Automation/README.md

 # Symbolic-Code-Automation
+## Since the entire work isn't published now so I am unable to provide the main code and the approach due to threat of Piracy.
-## ⚙️ Automating the Math: Solving Navier-Stokes by Symbolic Computation
+##  Automating the Math: Solving Navier-Stokes by Symbolic Computation

 One of the coolest parts of this project?
 We didn’t just crunch equations manually — we **automated** a big chunk of the heavy lifting using **Mathematica** and symbolic algebra.

-### 🧠 The Problem
+###  The Problem

 When working with microhydrodynamics (especially in viscoelastic fluids), you're often dealing with:
 - Complex versions of the **Navier–Stokes equations**